mastercomfig/mastercomfig/docs/customization/modules.md

 **How does it work?** It logs things to a file called `tf/cfg/modules.txt`, and then executes that `modules.txt` as a config file.

 !!! warning
-    Addons can overwrite your settings, even if the settings are permanents.
+    Addons can overwrite your settings, even if they are permanent.
 This is necessary to make some addons work.

 ### Advanced